mazur/advent-of-code-2024/README.md

 - It's helpful in refactoring simple code like tests in bulk.
 - Overall, I'm slightly frustrated.
 Still would have been quicker to do it manually; we are both learning.
 - I find it tough to trust the AI.
 It actually suggested a correct solution for Part 2; but I wanted to be more clever.
 I ended up reverting my clever solution and went with the AI suggested one.

+### Day 03
+- AI helped a lot with regexp
+- For this specific puzzle the AI assistant was surprisingly helpful.
+- The "high-jacking" of [TAB] key to autocomplete code is quite annoying as I sometimes just want to write a tab.